hazelcast/hazelcast-reference-manual/src/Set.md

 }
 ```

+***RELATED INFORMATION***

+*Please refer to the [Set Configuration section](#set-configuration) for a full description of Hazelcast Distributed Set configuration.*

-### Event Registration and Configuration for Set
+### Listening for Set Item Events

-Hazelcast Set uses `ItemListener` to listen to events which occur when items are added and removed.
+Hazelcast Set uses `ItemListener` to listen to events which occur when items are added and removed from the Set.
+Use the set `addItemListener` method to create an `ItemListener`.

 ```java
 import java.util.Queue;